1. Help Center

 Custom Line

 Represents one line on a custom table.
 A line can be a section, reference, or a new line.
-New lines can be imported into a custom table from excel or google sheets.
+Data for new lines can be imported into a custom table from Excel or Google Sheets.

 Custom Table

 Custom tables help define elements that are specific to your business but not tracked in the accounting or staffing data.
-Such data can be used for a key performance indicators allowing us to forecast.
+Such data can be used for key performance indicators and bottom-up forecasting.

 Customer Acquisition Cost (CAC)